National Highway 144A (India)

-National Highway 144A is a national highway in the union territory of Jammu and Kashmir in India.
+National Highway 144A, also called the Golden Arc Road, is a national highway in the union territory of Jammu and Kashmir in India.
 NH-144A is a spur road of National Highway 44 that runs between Jammu and Poonch and is only source of transport for towns including Akhnoor, Sunderbani, Kalakote, Naushera and Rajouri.
 Many more towns of Rajouri and Poonch district are connected with NH-144A via single or double lane roads.

 Route

 Jammu, Akhnoor, Bhambla, Sunderbani, Nowshera, Rajouri, Poonch.